This post may contain affiliate links. Please see my disclosure policy for details.

-Plus, you won’t get FOMO as there is such incredible buildings full of colour, desert experiences that are no different Jaisalmer and some of the tastiest food that the region has to offer.
+Plus, you won’t get FOMO as there are such incredible buildings full of colour, desert experiences that are no different Jaisalmer, and some of the tastiest food that the region has to offer.

 The top 12 places to visit in Bikaner